tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 *High-level architecture*

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, high availability, application migration, and reporting.
 You will refine this diagram as you proceed.
-2. What should be included in the POC and what should be excluded?
+2. What should be included in the POC?
 3. How will SQL Server save them on licensing costs?

 *Schema and data movement*